 Here are some things to keep in mind for future relationships:

 - Trust is based on three things: Predictability, dependability and faith.
 Predictability is based on the consistency of a partner’s behavior, which is in stark contrast to intermittent good-bad treatment.
 Dependability is the degree to which you trust your partner to be honest and reliable.
 Faith represents your conviction that your partner will be responsive to your needs, can be relied upon, and be counted on to behave in a kind and caring manner.
 Don’t judge these things by how they were at one time, in the past — consider how they are at the present time.
 Psychopaths are good at gaining our trust, but not good at keeping it.

-- Look for the hallmarks of a healthy relationship: Intimacy, commitment, consistency, balance, progression, shared values, love, care, trust, and respect.
+- Look for the hallmarks of a healthy relationship: Empathy, emotional intimacy, commitment, consistency, balance, progression, shared values, love, care, trust, and respect.

 - Listen to any alarm bells that go off in your head, and listen to friends and family members whom you know to have your best interest at heart.
 Don’t ignore them, no matter how much you would like to.